Research Frontpage

 Actors

-Sales leaders and frontline reps still use AI for drafting and summarizing, but the stronger signal is that AI is increasingly expected to decide, route, and execute inside the workflow rather than merely assist outside it.
+Sales leaders and reps still use AI for drafting and summarizing, but the stronger pattern is AI qualifying, enriching, routing, following up, and updating systems in the background.

 Moves

-• Orchestrate signal-to-pipeline: live data sourcing, inbox automation, and background agents are being wired into continuous revenue motion.
+• Signal-to-pipeline tightens: live sourcing, intent detection, inbox automation, and background agents are being stitched into one flow.

 Leverage

-• Shared revenue data layers: normalized CRM, marketing, product, billing, and support data gives AI better context and fewer blind spots.
+• Shared revenue data layers: normalized CRM, marketing, product, billing, and support data give AI better context.

 • Workflow proximity: tools embedded in rep, manager, or operator environments appear to win adoption faster than standalone copilots.